eacooper/real-vs-AI-video/README.md

 confidence:	Numeric confidence value parsed from `confidence_raw` on a `0` to `3` scale

-is_correct_numeric:	Numeric version of correctness used for analysis: `1.0` for correct and `0.0` for incorrect age	Participant age carried over from `Demo 2`
+is_correct_numeric:	Numeric version of correctness used for analysis: `1.0` for correct and `0.0` for incorrect

+Participant age carried over from `Demo 2`

 gender:	Participant gender carried over from `Demo 3`